Paw3lUlita/ConcertsAppREST/README.md

 # ConcertsApp

+(In progress)
-An application for managing concerts, useful for both club and band managers.
+A REST version of application for managing concerts, useful for both club and band managers.

 Technologies used: